maratbn/RobotsWhiz/readme.txt

   but not functionality to discourage search engines from indexing only certain specific pages and posts of the site.

-  RobotsWhiz is a WordPress plugin that allows site administrators to discourage search engines from indexing, following links from, caching, indexing images from, and / or have additional custom restrictions on only for certain specifically-designated pages and posts.
+  Robots Meta Whiz is a WordPress plugin that allows site administrators to discourage search engines from indexing, following links from, caching, indexing images from, and / or have additional custom restrictions on only for certain specifically-designated pages and posts.